Gebrüder Weiss

 Gebrüder Weiss is an international transport and logistics company with its head office in Lauterach, Austria.
+With its progenitor founded in 1474, it is one of the oldest continuously operating companies in the World.
 The company has around 8,000 employees working at 180 company-owned locations in 35 countries.
-In the last fiscal year (2021), it posted annual sales of 2.5 billion euros.
+In the fiscal year (2021), it posted annual sales of 2.5 billion euros.

 The company's umbrella organization, Gebrüder Weiss Holding AG, not only encompasses its primary business of land transport, air and sea freight, but also a whole host of subsidiary companies – including the logistics consultancy Xvise, tectraxx (industry specialist for high-tech companies), dicall (communication solutions, market research, training), rail cargo (rail transports) and Gebrüder Weiss Paketdienst, which is a co-shareholder of the Austrian company DPD.

 History of Gebrüder Weiss

 The Gebrüder Weiss roots can be traced back more than 500 years.
 Ancestors of the Senger-Weiss family, who owns the company, connected the trading centers of Milan and Lindau as the Lindau Messenger.
 When the old route through the Via Mala gorge was expanded in 1474, the Lindau, also known as Milan, Messenger became a regular service.
 The route went from Lindau via Fussach and Chur and the 2100-meter-high Splügen Pass to Lake Como and on to Milan.

-For centuries, the Lindau Messenger was one of the most important services on the transalpine north-south axis.
+For centuries, the Lindau Messenger was one of the most important services on the transalpine north–south axis.
 The Messenger used various methods to transport technical goods, money, silk or food: boats for Lake Constance and Lake Como, horses for the flatter sections and mules for the mountainous ones along the Via Mala.
 The Lindau Messenger also carried or escorted people across the Alps, one of the most famous passengers being Johann Wolfgang von Goethe.
 The poet took advantage of the Messenger service on his way back from Italy in 1788.

-Seven years earlier, in 1781, the Lindau Messenger Johann Kasimir Weiss set another milestone on the journey to creating the logistics company we know today.
-He became a partner of his father-in-law Johann Schneider, who ran a factory (otherwise known as a trading post) in Fussach on the shores of Lake Constance.
+In 1781, the Lindau Messenger Johann Kasimir Weiss became a partner of his father-in-law Johann Schneider, who ran a factory (otherwise known as a trading post) in Fussach on the shores of Lake Constance.
 The trading post was the central point for temporary storage and managing messaging services, but also increasingly for the transport needs of the then-emerging Vorarlberg textile industry; it was a precursor to a modern logistics terminal, where flows of goods are consolidated as required.